-They work as PR guys during the day and also worked together to create a speakeasy bar in Sandusky at night.
-They took our group to try a few of their specialty drinks on a night that the bar was closed to the public.
+They worked as PR guys during the day and also worked together to create a speakeasy bar in Sandusky at night.
+They took our group to try a few of their specialty drinks on a night when the bar was closed to the public.

 They not only share vocations they also share a love of surfing Lake Erie that I’ll be sharing about at a later time.

-While on our trip, I posted a few pictures on Instagram and one of my friends commented that she didn’t know that Sandusky was actually cool??!!!
+While on our trip, I posted a few pictures on Instagram and one of my friends commented that she didn’t know that Sandusky was cool??!!!

 Well, Ryan and Chad are hoping to help change perceptions and bring more people downtown.
-I should also note that Ryan’s beautiful wife Nikki (pictured below) is also was a big part of this labor of love.
+I should also note that Ryan’s beautiful wife Nikki (pictured below) is also a big part of this labor of love.